sanjayrakshit/Sentiment_analysis_Amazon_finefoods/README.md

 Hypothesis:
 * People tend to give equal amount of pros and cons of a product, in 3 star reviews.
 This is the reason to that 3 star reviews are the longest.

+## Sentiment-Analysis
+Now I'm going to perform the sentiment analysis after perfectly cleaning and sorting the data(timestamp) [Please go through the cleaning data.ipynb to see what I've done].

+I've created very basic Bag of Words using scikit-learn's Count Vectorizer and down below are my obeservations: